What is campylobacteriosis?

 What are the symptoms?

 The symptoms of campylobacteriosis include diarrhea, cramping, stomach pain, and fever within 2 to 5 days after exposure to the bacteria.
 Your diarrhea may be bloody, and you may feel sick to your stomach and vomit.
 The illness usually lasts 1 week.
 Some people don't have any symptoms at all.
-In people with
+In people with impaired immune systems, campylobacteriosis can be life-threatening.

 How is campylobacteriosis diagnosed?